Palabola/TradeStrategyBuilder/strategy/STRATEGY_BUILDER_SUMMARY.md

 ## 🎯 Purpose

 This package provides a **visual drag-and-drop trading strategy builder** for React/Next.js applications.
 It enables users to create trading strategies without writing code by combining condition and action blocks into rules.
+The component is fully customizable with support for custom block definitions, theming, and dark mode.

 ---